thefreestates/declaration-of-the-free-states/declaration.md

-# Declaration of the Free States
+# Declaration of the Free States of the American Republic

 Version 1.0 — 12 March 2026